-Since 2010, sound/performance artist Vicky Langan and experimental filmmaker Maximilian Le Cain have been working together in a unique creative audio-visual partnership.
+Since 2010, Vicky Langan and Maximilian Le Cain have been working together in a unique creative audio-visual partnership.
 This is built on the strikingly fitting match between Langan’s magnetic, often troublingly intense presence as a performer and Le Cain’s distinctively jarring, disruptive visual rhythms.
-They have been awarded a residency at the Centre Culturel Irlandais, Paris, in August 2017.
+As of August 2017, they also began to collaborate on live performances.

-So far, they have completed thirteen moving image works together.
+So far, they have completed fourteen moving image works together:

 Light / Sound (9 mins, 2010), their first video, acclaimed by critic Fergus Daly as one of the top ten films of 2010 in the Senses of Cinema magazine end of year poll, was chosen for distribution by Paris-based experimental film cooperative Collectif Jeune Cinéma.